aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 This project was created by Terminale (Year 12) students during the hours devoted to teaching the Digital and Computer Science (NSI) speciality, and is their project for the Terminale year.

-> The project is part of the *[Les Throphées NSI](https://trophees-nsi.fr/)* competition, which rewards the best creations by participating students.
+> The project is a Normandy winner in the “originality prize” category of the 2024 edition of the *[Les Throphées NSI](https://trophees-nsi.fr/)* competition, which rewards the best creations of participating students.

 *The goal of this project is to make discovering the baccalaureate specialities as informative as it is fun by using a joystick, 4 buttons and a "modern" interface.  -Development team*